 I love cooking, and every week when I plan the dinner menu, I try to pick at least one new recipe to try.
 I find most of these recipes online, and lately most of them came from Broke Ass Gourmet.
 Besides featuring an edgy name, this blog also has yummy, unique recipes, that are relatively inexpensive to make but go further than just dumping a box of pasta into some boiling water.

 This week we’re making the Bacon-Parmesan stuffed Mushroom recipe I found on the site.

 Investments, Debt Reduction and Prevention: Frugal Dad

 I think every twenty something should read some sort of financial blog, especially one that focuses on eliminating or preventing debt and investing for the future.
 Many people our age rack up credit cards, student loans, and other debt, which can become a horrible burden.
-Frugal Dad is like getting wise advise from your own dad about what not to do and how to dig yourself out of whatever financial mess you might be in.
-If you don’t have debt, you can at least find out how to become a millionaire in 10 years.
+Frugal Dad is like getting wise advise from your own dad about what not to do and how to become a millionaire in 10 years.

 Those are my top five thrifty blogs.
 What thrifty and money saving blogs are on your must-read list?

 When looking for ways to reduce your budget and save money, the first things to cut are the luxury items like entertainment and other non-necessities.
 There are also ways to save money on the “must haves” in your budget.

 Good hygiene is a definite must have, not only for social reasons but also for general health and well being.
 Even though soap and toothpaste can’t be eliminated from your budget, there are simple ways to save money and still stay clean and healthy.

 It’s easy to get some relief on your water bill (and help the planet) just by using less water.
 Anyone can do it.